fcorra/GDALPolygonize/README.md

   - It does not keep any of the creations options (I omitted the papszOptions argument).
-  - It does not overwrite an existing file.
   - The output is always in “ESRI Shapefile” file format.

 ## Windows notes